Track all accessibility issues

 While careful implementation is required to protect privacy and maintain user autonomy, the combination of WCAG conformance and intelligent personalization represents significant progress in digital accessibility.

 We’ve covered more rapidly developing AI technologies in our recent articles exploring how advancements like autonomous AI agents and neural speech synthesis are reshaping accessibility.
-Some of these technologies will be integrated into Accessibility Tracker, our platform for digital accessibility project management, which already helps teams complete projects much faster with current AI-assisted features.
+Some of these capabilities will be integrated into Accessibility Tracker, our platform for digital accessibility project management.

 Related Posts